9 Ways to Align: 9 Healthy Habits to Prevent Chronic Diseases

 To make this work to your advantage, make sure to bring your diary with you wherever you go.
 Get one that conveniently fits in your pouch.
 Alternatively, you can use a free app if you prefer to go paperless.

 Healthy Habit #8: Spend time in nature.

 Time spent outdoors is good for you.
-A 2018 study showed how it can make you more physically active and lower your risk of chronic disease.
-In the study, sedentary time was defined as time spent sitting or reclining.
+A 2018 study showed how it could make you more physically active and lower your risk of chronic disease.
+In the study, they defined sedentary time as time spent sitting or reclining.

 Natural environments are the best places to be.
 This includes your local park, the woods, at the beach, hiking trails, and even your own garden.